 Some questions I have received about this companion notebooking series:

 Q. What grade levels will these notebooks work for?

 A. Like many homeschooling resources, there is no set grade level.
-Kids of all ages will enjoy Nature Anatomy, Farm Anatomy, and Ocean Anatomy because they are beautifully illustrated books full of interesting facts and hand-drawn illustrations.
-The notebook companions will work best with students in 3rd grade and up, but it’s meant to be very flexible.
+Kids of all ages will enjoy Nature Anatomy, Farm Anatomy, Ocean Anatomy, and Food Anatomy because they are beautifully illustrated books full of interesting facts and hand-drawn illustrations.
+The notebook companions will work best with students in 3rd grade and up, but they are meant to be very flexible.

 Q. Is this a science curriculum?